Koenkk/zigbee2mqtt.io/docs/advanced/support-new-devices/01_support_new_devices.md

 module.exports = definition;
 ```

-Now set the Zigbee2MQTT `log_level` to `debug` and enable the external converter by adding the following to your Zigbee2MQTT `configuration.yaml`.
+Now set the Zigbee2MQTT `log_level` to `debug` and enable the external definition by adding the following to your Zigbee2MQTT `configuration.yaml`.

 ```yaml
 advanced: